pld-linux-org/pld-new-rescue/README.md

 * It should be as easy to boot it from a USB disk as from a CD (got it!)

-* Setting up a network boot (PXE, including EFI PXE) should be easy too. (not implemented yet)
+* Setting up a network boot (PXE, including EFI PXE) should be easy too.

 * Everyone familiar with PLD Linux should be able to build and customize the image. (got it?)